dickon/openxt-combined/README.md

 1. That centralised builds had write access to that branch.
 2. That there was a single set of repositories that contained all the branches that can be built automatically.
+3. That people understand the multiple repository approach and tagging system, which is complex and unusual.

 Assumption 2 is likely to be problematic in a scaled up operation.